agankin/Bee-Hive/README.md

 Computing square root of 144.
 State=Pending.
 ```

-#### Awaiting Hive Queue
+#### Awaiting whole Hive Queue

-A handy extension method exists allowing to await all computations in a Queue:
+A handy extension method exists allowing to await all Hive Tasks in a queue:

 ```cs
 await isPrimeQueue.WhenAll();        // After this line all IsPrimeNumber computations are completed.
 ```

-### Hive Tasks
+### Working with Hive Tasks

 A Hive Task represents a computation that will be performed by the Hive.

 #### Accessing Hive Tasks

-A Hive Task can be obtained from the return value of HiveQueue&lt;TRequest, TResult&gt;.EnqueueCompute(TRequest request) method:
+Hive Task is returned from the HiveQueue&lt;TRequest, TResult&gt;.EnqueueCompute(TRequest request) method:

 ```cs
 HiveTask<int, double> hiveTask = sqrtQueue.EnqueueCompute(64);
 ```

-Also it can be obtained by enumeration/applying LINQ operators to HiveQueue&lt;TRequest, TResult&gt; implementing IReadOnlyCollection&lt;HiveTask&lt;TRequest, TResult&gt;&gt;:
+It can also be obtained by enumeration/applying LINQ operators to HiveQueue&lt;TRequest, TResult&gt; implementing IReadOnlyCollection&lt;HiveTask&lt;TRequest, TResult&gt;&gt;:

 ```cs
 sqrtQueue.EnqueueCompute(225);
 HiveTask<int, double> hiveTask = sqrtQueue.First();
 ```

-#### Hive Tasks properties
+#### Hive Task properties

 Hive Tasks are awaitables: